ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 1. Create a new GitHub repository with an appropriate name.
 For Ballerina official connectors, the repository name will follow the pattern: `module-ballerinax-<connector-name>` (e.g., `module-ballerinax-twitter`).
 But for custom connectors, you can choose a name that suits your connector.

-2. Clone your newly created empty repository to your local machine:
+2. Clone your newly created repository to your local machine:
    ```
    git clone https://github.com/<your-username>/<connector-repo-name>.git
    cd <connector-repo-name>